rjanapa/rjanapa/SAP_HANA-Azure.md

 To implement a Point to Site VPN connection, you need to create a VPN Gateway in Azure.

 <img src="https://github.com/rjanapa/rjanapa/blob/main/Point2SiteConnection.png" width="500" length="500">

+<b>Site-to-Site VPN Connection</b><br>

+A Site-to-Site VPN connection is used to establish a secure connection between an on-premises network and an Azure network via the Internet.

+On the on-premises side, you need to have a VPN device that can route traffic via the Internet onto the VPN gateway in Azure.

+The VPN device can be a hardware device like a Cisco router or a software device (e.g., Windows Server 2016 running Routing and Remote services).

+The VPN device needs to have a publicly routable IP address.

+The subnets in your on-premises network must not overlap with the subnets in your Azure virtual network.

+The Site-to-Site VPN connection uses an IPSec tunnel to encrypt the traffic.

+The VPN gateway resource you create in Azure is used to route encrypted traffic between your on-premises data center and your Azure virtual network.

 <b>Availability Sets</b><br>